stijn-volckaert/cubox-mvee-image/README.md

 ## Mounting the microSD card

 Now, mount the microSD card into your file system.
-This time, you will need the partition number too, which is 1 in my case:
+This time, you will need the partition number too:
 ```
-mkdir -p /home/stijn/cuboxsdcard/
+mkdir -p /path/to/sdcard/
+# replace sdXX by the partition name.
+If your device name was /dev/sdc,
+# then the partition name is probably /dev/sdc1.
+Once again, use gparted or fdisk to double check
-mount -t ext4 /dev/sdc1 /home/stijn/cuboxsdcard
+mount -t ext4 /dev/sdXX /path/to/sdcard/
 ```

 ## Getting the updated kernel sources and preparing for cross-compilation